What is supervised learning?

 In unsupervised learning, the algorithm is given unlabeled data as a training set.
-Unlike in supervised learning, there are no correct output values; the algorithm determines the patterns and similarities within the data, as opposed to relating it to some external measurement.
-In other words, algorithms are able to function freely in order to learn more about the data and find interesting or unexpected findings that human beings weren't looking for.
+Unlike supervised learning, there are no correct output values; the algorithm determines the patterns and similarities within the data, as opposed to relating it to some external measurement.
+In other words, algorithms can function freely to learn more about the data and discover interesting or unexpected findings that human beings weren't looking for.

 Benefits and limitations

-- Supervised learning systems are more likely to make judgments that humans can relate to, for example, because humans have provided the basis for decisions.
+- Supervised learning systems are more likely to make judgments that humans can relate to because humans have provided the basis for decisions.

-Supervised learning also typically requires large amounts of correctly labeled data to reach acceptable performance levels, and such data may not always be available.
+- Supervised learning also typically requires large amounts of correctly labeled data to reach acceptable performance levels, and such data may not always be available.
 Unsupervised learning does not suffer from this problem and can work with unlabeled data as well.

-Semi-supervised learning determines the correlations between the data points -- just like unsupervised learning -- and then uses the labeled data to mark those data points.
+Semisupervised learning determines the correlations between the data points -- just like unsupervised learning -- and then uses the labeled data to mark those data points.
 Finally, the entire model is trained based on the newly applied labels.

-Facial recognition, for instance, is ideal for semi-supervised learning; the vast number of images of different people is clustered by similarity and then made sense of with a labeled picture giving identity to the clustered photos.
+Facial recognition, for instance, is ideal for semisupervised learning; the vast number of images of different people is clustered by similarity and then made sense of with a labeled picture, giving identity to the clustered photos.

 Example of a supervised learning project